ismal/ismal.github.io/mscbscprojects.md

 * Tom Sassen "The influence of drone flightpath on photogrammetric model quality"

 ### BSc Projects
-* Marlee Spreij "DEM generation from Pleiadesdata"
+* Marlee Spreij "DEM generation from Pleiades data"